raygun101/MarkupKit/README.md

 ### Template Properties
 Often, when constructing a user interface, the same set of property values are applied repeatedly to instances of a given type.
 For example, an application designer may want all buttons to have a similar appearance.
 While it is possible to simply duplicate the property definitions across each button instance, this is repetitive and does not allow the design to be easily modified later - every instance must be located and modified individually, which can be time consuming and error prone.

-MarkupKit allows developers to abstract common sets of property definitions into "templates", which can then be applied by name to individual view instances.
+MarkupKit allows developers to abstract common sets of property definitions into CSS-like "templates", which can then be applied by name to individual view instances.
 This makes it much easier to assign common property values as well as modify them later.

 Property templates are specified using [JavaScript Object Notation](http://www.json.org) (JSON), and may be either inline or external.
 Inline templates are defined within the markup document itself, and external templates are specified in a separate file.